ryan-aday/NN_Trading/README.md

 # NN_Trading
 Creating deep learning and regression models to trade with.
 Keeping this public for all to access &amp; improve!

+## Thanks:
+ - Tom Sawada for the LSTM layer suggestion

 ## Updates:
 7/21/2024:
  - Added plots to bin.py and dl.py to also show historical closing price data.